-As the end of the year approaches, it may be necessary to evaluate your family’s contingency plan in the event of a crisis.
-Have you ever considered what would happen if you or your loved ones were suddenly faced with some hefty expenses?
-What if you are unable to explain what sources of funding and assets you have to draw on to pay for the crisis?
+As the year comes to a close, it’s essential to assess your family’s contingency plan in case of a crisis.
+Have you ever thought about what would happen if unexpected hefty expenses arise?
+What if you couldn’t explain the funding sources and assets available to tackle the crisis?

-However, there is a price to silence, especially during a crisis situation.
-You or your spouse may not be thinking clearly, and trying to educate your family members about your financial situation and assets during the crisis is going to be nearly impossible, not to mention highly stressful.
+However, silence comes at a cost, particularly during a crisis.
+When you or your spouse are under stress, trying to educate your family about your financial situation and assets becomes nearly impossible and highly stressful.

-To alleviate some of the stress and struggle during a time of crisis, having a written contingency plan and financial statement of resources is one of the best solutions.
-Both spouses and perhaps one “lead child” should know where the financial and estate planning documents are kept, and have authorized access to them if they are kept under lock and key.
-These documents should include some basic information, but obviously, this is just a guideline; individual circumstances will dictate what type of information and how much you should include in your crisis plan.
+To reduce stress and difficulties during a crisis, having a written contingency plan and financial statement of resources is the best solution.
+Both spouses and a designated “lead child” should know where financial and estate planning documents are kept and have authorized access to them if they are secured.
+These documents should contain essential information tailored to your circumstances.

-This list can include life insurances, long-term care plans, joint accounts, power of attorney documentation, IRAs and other investments, and any estate planning documents like a will.
-By listing the type of resource, how to access it or who has access, and what it should be used for, you can lay out how you want a crisis to be handled.
-For example, if your life insurance policy should not be cashed in, except in the event of death, you can note this information in your contingency plan.
-If your joint accounts should be accessed in a certain order to maximize benefits or reduce repayment costs after the crisis, explain the reasoning in your documentation.
+This list should cover life insurances, long-term care plans, joint accounts, power of attorney documentation, IRAs, investments, and any estate planning documents like a will.
+Mention how to access each resource, who has access, and its intended use during a crisis.
+For instance, if your life insurance policy should only be used in case of death, clarify this in your contingency plan.
+If accessing joint accounts should follow a specific order for maximizing benefits or reducing repayment costs after the crisis, explain the rationale in your documentation.

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.